 Arguments against scoring:

-- Some believe that scoring is not suitable for adult learners who simply need guidance to demonstrate improvement, not scores.
+- Some believe that scoring is not suitable for adult learners.
+They say that – unlike children – adults simply need guidance to demonstrate improvement, not scores.

-- Some learners are intimidated by the potential to fail which can impact their motivation to take assessments.
+- Some learners are intimidated by the potential to fail.
+This can impact their motivation to take assessments.

 What types of assessment can you use?